 Professorship at a university of applied sciences

-In addition to the universities that have the right to award doctorates and habilitation, which focus primarily on academic research and teaching, Germany also has universities of applied sciences (Fachhochschulen) , which have a more application-oriented approach.
-As a rule, a doctorate and several years of relevant practical professional experience outside higher education are sufficient to qualify for a professorship at one of these institutions of higher education.
+Universities are entitled to award doctorates and habilitation qualifications and focus primarily on academic research and teaching.
+Additionally, Germany also has universities of applied sciences (Fachhochschulen/Hochschulen), which take a more application-oriented approach.
+As a rule, a doctorate and several years of relevant practical professional experience outside higher education are required to qualify for a professorship at one of these institutions of higher education.